TheCandidStartup/TheCandidStartup.github.io/_drafts/legal-jeopardy.md

 * There is no duty of confidentiality for public information
 * There is a clear ongoing duty of confidentiality for trade secrets
 * In between there's a grey area up to interpretation by judges
+    * It can be hard to tell what is "merely confidential" and what is a trade secret.
     * In almost all cases, you're OK to use information which remains in your head and becomes part of your experience and skills.
     * In most cases, judges find against employees who take away confidential information in written or electronic form.
     * Employers can attempt to better protect confidential information with explicit confidentiality clauses in employment contracts.
 This is difficult to get right.
 Courts may reject provisions that are overly broad.
 Conversely, it's hard to write specific clauses that cover everything.